Hello from Maryland!

 • [2016-2018] Led college access and CS education workshops (funded via Google igniteCS) in San Jose and [2016] student-taught ninth graders at Breakthrough Silicon Valley.

-teaching videos (for SYMSYS1)
+teaching videos

 design and development